flancia-coop/doc.anagora.org/social-coop-tech-group.md

 C: Felt disappointed as well when I saw the vote framed in this way.
 Felt that future at coop was uncertain.
 Suspicious about the shortness of the draft review.
 Felt unseen/heard.

 - Clarifying questions
+- About past proposals in this space and their issues
+    - Multiple choice/non

 ### Next actions